zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 $$

-(Notice that not like in the normal distribution PDF case, this expression is slightly different as it doesn't integrate to one.
-We use an arbitrary weight \\(a\\) for every gaussian)
+(Notice that unlike in the normal distribution PDF case, this expression is slightly different as it doesn't integrate to one.
+We use an arbitrary weight \\(a\\) for every gaussian).

 Our data will consist of datapoints and their y value, and we'll try to recover the centers, covariance matrices and amplitudes of the K gaussians that were